Sukie Harrar, general insurance independent consulting actuary, actuarial function holder for several clients and practising certificate holder.

 How long have you been volunteering?

-I’m now in my third year and will hopefully renew my role for another three years.
+I’m now in my third year and have already renewed my role for another three years.

 What’s involved in your role(s)?

 A broad range of activity, including appointing members of the disciplinary process and the Regulatory Board.
-I am involved in reviewing candidate CVs and conducting interviews.
+I am involved in reviewing candidate CVs conducting interviews and where appropriate making a recommendation to appoint.

 What motivates you to volunteer for the IFoA?

-After many years as an actuary, I reflected on everything the IFoA does and needs to do as a recognised professional organisation.
-I believe in the discipline and governance that it has over its members’ conduct and wanted to be part of the process to maintain and deliver its high standards.
+After many years as an actuary, I reflected on everything the IFoA does and needs to do as a recognised professional body in the public interest.
+I believe in the discipline and governance that it has over its members’ conduct and wanted to be part of the process to maintain and deliver the high standards it upholds.

 What have you/do you hope to achieve in your volunteer role?